MassOS-Linux/MassOS/installation-guide.md

 # System Requirements
 - At least 8GB of free disk space (16GB recommended).
 - At least 1GB of RAM (2GB recommended).
+- Minimum 1024x768 screen resolution (some programs won't display properly below this and the UI will generally be hard to use and navigate).
 - MassOS must be installed from an existing ("host") GNU/Linux system.
 We recommend using another distro's LiveCD (e.g. Ubuntu).
-The live filesystem must be large enough to download the MassOS image (~1.2GB of free space).
 # Release Notes
 This is the development version of MassOS.
 It contains the upcoming changes for the next version of MassOS, however it is subject to change before the final release:

+- The MassOS installer now supports setting up Swap space.
 - Switched the default application menu to Whisker Menu.
 - Set the default font family to Noto Sans.
 - Added xfsprogs (for XFS filesystem support).